samwaxman7/se_project_todo-app/README.md

 ## Functionality

 The main functionality of this project is the use of OOP.
-This project's purpose was refactoring code to OOP.
-This was done in the Todo Class and the FormValidator Class in their own Javascript files.
-Which were then imported into index.js.
+This project's purpose was mainly refactoring to use OOP.
+Specifically this uses loosely coupled classes which gives the code more flexibility.

 ## Technology